5 Ways to Treat Yourself Solo This Valentine’s Day

 Here are five ideas on how to spend Valentine’s Day with the ultimate date — yourself.

 Take a page from “Clueless” icon Cher Horowitz and send yourself some flowers.

 While it’s always lovely to get a surprise bouquet of flowers delivered from a friend or suitor, there’s nothing wrong with arranging one for yourself.
 Instead of being let down by a last-minute, sub-par arrangement (remember that one time a date got you dyed-blue deli flowers?), pick some of your favorite blooms that you know will look beautiful in your home.
 If you want to go the extra mile, write yourself a little note of encouragement.
 You are, after all, killing it so far this year!

 Treat yourself to a bath done right.

 When was the last time you had a totally indulgent bath?
-On Valentine’s Day, go ahead and prepare yourself a relaxing and much-deserved soak.
+With being on your own on Valentine’s Day, you can go ahead and prepare yourself a relaxing and much-deserved soak.
 Light some scented candles, crack open a book, and spend an irrational amount of time soaking in the tub.
-As for what to toss in there, that's your call.
-Go fizzy with a bath bomb or luxe with some eucalyptus- or lavender-scented bath salts.If you’re feeling really crazy, throw in a face mask while you're at it.
+As for what to toss in there, that’s your call.
+Go fizzy with a bath bomb or luxe with some eucalyptus- or lavender-scented bath salts.If you’re feeling really crazy, throw in a face mask while you’re at it.
 Your skin will thank you.

 Educate yourself at a wine tasting class.

 Sure, there will be plenty of couples attending a wine tasting class on Valentine’s Day.
 And who can blame them?
 It’s a great idea for a date!
-But who cares if you’re going solo?
+But who cares if you’re going on your own?
 Not only do you get to sample different kinds of wine, you also get to learn a great deal in the meantime.
-Knowing the difference between Chianti and Cabernet is sure to impress whoever you match with next, whether a BFF or potential partner.
+Knowing the difference between Chianti and Cabernet is sure to impress whoever you match with next, whether a Bumble BFF or potential partner.